Panic Attacks & Online Support

 Can panic attacks cause permanent damage to my heart or body?

 No. While panic attacks feel terrifying, they do not cause permanent damage.
 The symptoms are your body's normal stress response occurring at an inappropriate time.
 Once the panic attack subsides, your body returns to baseline without lasting harm.
+The risk of repeated panic is psychological, not physical — avoidance, depression, and quality-of-life impacts.

 How effective is online therapy for panic disorder?

 Research shows online therapy is highly effective for panic disorder, with outcomes comparable to in-person treatment.
 Many patients find it particularly suitable because they can access care from home, which is helpful for those who avoid leaving due to fear of panic attacks.
+The structure of CBT — weekly sessions plus between-session homework — translates very well to telehealth.

 How long does recovery from panic disorder take?

 With appropriate treatment, most people experience significant improvement within 8-16 weeks.
 A typical CBT course involves 12-16 sessions.
 Some people notice improvements within weeks, while developing full confidence may take several months.
+Lasting change takes consistent practice between sessions, not just attending appointments.

 Should I take medication for panic attacks?

 Medication can be effective, especially for moderate to severe cases.
 SSRIs are first-line medications with minimal dependency risk.
 Research shows combining medication with CBT often produces better outcomes than either alone.
+The decision is personal and worth discussing with both a therapist and a prescriber.
+See online medication management for prescriber options.

 What should I do during a panic attack?